garthcn/maccha/README.md

 # Maccha
 ## Intro
 We are Maccha.
-We love teams.
+We love teas.